OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 2 - Derive test cases from known security requirements
 ### Benefit
+Assures that security requirements are met by creating and performing tests derived from the requirements.

 ### Activity
 From the security requirements, identify and implement a set of security test cases to check the software for correct functionality.
 To have a successful testing program, you must know the testing objectives, specified by the security requirements.